AISHK invites you join us and inspire personal excellence, passion, and action in the global citizens of tomorrow.

 Responsibilities:

-The Specialist teacher will be responsible for, but not limited to, the following:
+- The Arts teacher will be responsible for, but not limited to, a range of the following activities:

 - Demonstrating commitment to student wellbeing.

-Any other duties as may be required by the Head of School.
+- Any other duties as may be required by the Head of School.

 Contract Commencement